notpeelz/ArgumentParser/CONTRIBUTING.md

 ### Indent style

-* Always use 4-wide spaces indent with open braces.
+* Always use 4-spaces indent with open braces.
 * Empty constructor should be in-lined.
-* Automatic properties (and smaller ones) are, however, always in-line (except when adorned with attributes).
+* Properties with a body of &le; 50~ chars. (including automatic properties) are preferably in-lined (except when adorned with attributes). *Note:* non-trivial operations should always be spanned over multiple lines.

 ```cs
 namespace ArgumentParser.Something